 Migration Considerations

 Moving from Freshdesk to HubSpot is straightforward when adopting HubSpot CRM.
-Export/import tools work well.
+Export/import tools work well, and ticket data transfers cleanly.
+Agent workflows need to be rebuilt in HubSpot's automation builder, but the process is well-documented with step-by-step migration guides.

 If you think you might want HubSpot's CRM later, consider starting there.